 Your oral & dental health A-Z oral health information Denture cleaning How often should I clean my dentures?
 It is important to treat your dentures like you would treat your natural teeth.
 You should keep them as clean as possible so that you don’t lose any more teeth, or have inflamed gums or bacterial and fungal infections.
-We usually recommend that you clean them thoroughly last thing at night and at least one other time during the day, and after eating if you need to.
+We usually recommend that you clean them thoroughly at least once a day, and after eating if you need to.
 How should I clean my dentures?
-The general rule is: brush, soak and brush again.
+Dentures may break if you drop them.
 Always clean your dentures over a bowl of water or a folded towel in case you drop them.
-Brush your dentures before soaking them, to help remove any bits of food.
-Using an effervescent (fizzy) denture cleaner will help remove stubborn stains and leave your dentures feeling fresher.
-Always follow the manufacturer's instructions.
-Then brush the dentures again, as you would your own teeth.
+To clean your dentures, the general rule is: brush and soak every day.
+Brush your dentures first, to help remove any bits of food.
+Use a non-abrasive denture cleaner, not toothpaste.
 Be careful not to scrub too hard as this may cause grooves in the surface.
-Most dentists advise using toothpaste and a small- to medium-headed toothbrush.
-Make sure you clean all the surfaces of the dentures, including the surface which fits against your gums.
+Make sure you brush all the surfaces of the dentures, including the surface that fits against your gums.
 This is especially important if you use any kind of denture fixative.
+Soak your dentures every day in a denture-cleaning solution.
+This will help remove any plaque and stubborn stains that are left.
+It will also help to disinfect your dentures, leaving them feeling fresher.
+Always follow the manufacturer’s instructions.
+If you notice a build-up of stains or scale, have your denture cleaned by your dental team.
 Is there anything I should avoid?
 It is important not to use any type of bleaching product to clean your dentures.
 Bleaching can lead to weakening of the dentures as well as making them look unsightly.
 Do not use very hot water to soak your dentures.
 Again, it can weaken the dentures causing them to break.
-What should I do if I have a soft lining?
+What should I do if my denture has a soft lining?
 Some people have sensitive gums and may need a softer lining made for their dentures.
 If you have one of these special linings, it is important to check with your dental team before using any cleaning products or fixatives, as some products can damage the lining.
 What if I have a metal denture?
 Some cleaning products can damage metal dentures, so talk to your dental team about how to clean them.
 If your denture has clasps, you need to take particular care when cleaning to avoid damage.
 Should I remove my dentures at night?
-Dentists often recommend removing your dentures at night to give your mouth a chance to rest.
-If you remove your dentures, it is important to leave them in water to prevent any warping or cracking.
+Don’t keep your dentures in overnight unless there are specific reasons for you to keep them in.
 Can my dental team clean them?
 Some people get a build-up of tartar on their dentures just as they would on their natural teeth.
 If plaque is not removed properly, it can react with your saliva and harden into tartar.
 As with your own teeth, you will not be able to remove this tartar completely by yourself, and eventually it can make the denture uncomfortable and unsightly.
 Your dental team will be able to remove this tartar using a professional cleaning machine.
 What can I do about staining?
 Like natural teeth, dentures can pick up staining every day.
 This is especially true if you smoke, or drink a lot of tea, coffee or red wine.
 In most cases you should be able to remove this staining with regular cleaning.
 However, more stubborn stains may take a little more cleaning, which your dental team should be able to help with.
-How can smokeless tobacco affect my teeth and gums?
-Smokeless tobacco is linked to a variety of oral health conditions.
-Because it is held in one area of the mouth for a long time, the risk is very high.
-Like people who smoke, if you use smokeless tobacco you are more likely to have gum disease.
-Using tobacco causes more bacteria to grow in your mouth and can also cause your gums to become swollen.
-Smokeless tobacco also causes your gums to shrink (‘recede'), uncovering the roots of your teeth.
-Smokeless tobacco users may also be more likely to have tooth decay.
-This is because the sugars, acids and other ingredients in some chewing tobacco products harm the tooth enamel, and cause holes (‘cavities').
-Tooth staining and bad breath are other common problems linked to smokeless tobacco.
 Do I still need to see the dentist?
 It is important to visit your dental team regularly even if you don’t have any of your natural teeth.
 Dentists do not check just your teeth, but also the soft parts of the mouth, including the tongue and cheeks.
 These examinations are just as important, so the dental team can spot any infections, mouth conditions or even mouth cancer at the earliest stages.
 Your dental team will be able to tell you how often you should visit.
 People who viewed this page also visited...
 Dentures Gum disease Smoking and oral health Need more advice?
 If you need free and impartial advice about your oral health, contact our Dental Helpline by email or call 01788 539780 (local rate call in the UK).
 Our Dental Helpline is completely confidential and has helped almost 400,000 people since opening over 20 years ago.
 Contact our experts by telephone, email or online enquiry, Monday to Friday, 09:00 - 17:00.